pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Interested members of the public may find misplaced traffic tickets and citations by using the UJSP's PAePAY or by contacting the presiding traffic court/magisterial district court of the required jurisdiction.

-To access lost traffic tickets using the PAePAY tool, the requesting party will be required to provide a traffic citation number, court docket number or the driver’s first and last names.
+To access lost traffic tickets using the PAePAY tool, the requesting party will be required to provide a traffic citation number, court docket number, or the driver's first and last name.
 Alternatively, lost tickets may be obtained by contacting the Magisterial District Court of the court where the ticket was issued.
-This will also require providing information in order to facilitate ticket search.
-Thus, offenders are advised to memorize the citation number, and place of the ticket as well as the name of the issuing officer and the violation for which they were charged.
+This will also require information to facilitate ticket search.
+Thus, offenders are advised to memorize the citation number and place of the ticket as well as the name of the issuing officer and the violation for which they were charged.

 Pennsylvania's Driving Record Point System